Which electric cars have the longest range?

 Along with sleek and unique looks, the Kona Electric is practical in terms of both spaciousness and all-electric range.
 Daily driving can easily be dealt with, as can longer journeys, thanks to a range of up to 300 miles.

-You may be aware that due to the absence of an internal combustion engine (ICE), electric cars are almost silent whilst being driven.
+You may be aware that due to the absence of an ICE, electric cars are almost silent whilst being driven.
 This creates a serene and peaceful driving experience and it doesn't contribute to noise on busy roads.

 However, it could lead to a potential hazard for other road users such as cyclists or visually-impaired pedestrians.
 Therefore, the Kona Electric is equipped with a melodic driving sound to announce its presence on the highway.